 Popular as the longest beach in India, Marina Beach is one of its kind across the world.
 Named after the Italian word Marina, the beach has come across as one of the famous travel getaways in Chennai since its establishment.

-The Marina Beach stretches over 13 kilometres and is quite an interesting travel spot, especially if your motive is to rejuvenate and perhaps capture some good photographs of the dusking sky.
+The beach stretches over 13 kilometres and is quite an interesting travel spot, especially if your motive is to rejuvenate and perhaps capture some good photographs of the dusking sky.
 Not just this, it is a must-visit place for history lovers as well, as they will get to see the magnificent statues of prominent dignitaries from Indian history.

 Due to the rise in sea level, there used to be many incidents of inundation here, especially before the 16th century.
 However, when the sea withdrew a little, multiple ridges and lagoons remained.
 It was during those times, that specifically, a sand ridge ran from the mouth of Cooum to the present spot which is known as the Presidency college.
 This ridge in the present times is the Marina Beach.

 Before the construction of Madras Harbour, this beach was considered as a strip of mud only.
 During that time, the governor of Madras Mountstuart Elphinstone Grant Duff was captivated by the scenic beauty of this place and then decided to build a promenade alongside the beach.
-After everything was done, the beach was given then the name of Madras Marina.
+After everything was done, the beach was given the name of Madras Marina.

 1. Senate House.
 You would love to see the amazing Indo-Saracenic architecture that is used in building the administrative centre like The Senate House.
 It is situated at Wallajah Road near Marina Beach.

 2. Chepauk Palace.
 Known as the primary residence of the Nawab of Arcot the palace is no less than a historical travel destination which was constructed in the Indo-Saracenic style of architecture.